Pepe (footballer, born 1983)

-During his professional career, Pepe played for Marítimo, Porto, Real Madrid, and Beşiktaş, with individual and team success with the middle two clubs.
-He won three La Liga titles, three UEFA Champions League titles, two Copa del Rey titles and played 334 games for Real Madrid.
-He has also won four Primeira Liga titles and three Taça de Portugal titles with Porto.
+Born and raised in Brazil, Pepe moved to Portugal to sign with Marítimo, before moving to Porto in 2004.
+During his first Porto stint, he won two Primeira Liga titles, two Taças de Portugal and the Intercontinental Cup.
+Three years later, he moved to Real Madrid and went on to become a mainstay for the club, winning fifteen major honours, including three La Liga titles, two FIFA Club World Cup titles, two Copa del Rey titles and three UEFA Champions League titles, playing a crucial part in all three UEFA Champions League wins.
+Out of contract, Pepe signed with Turkish club Beşiktaş in 2017, before returning to Porto in 2019.
+In his final stint with the Dragões, he won a further two league titles, four Taças de Portugal and a Taça da Liga.

-Born and raised in Brazil, Pepe opted to play for the Portugal national team, and has earned 133 caps since his debut in 2007.
-He played at four FIFA World Cups and as many UEFA European Championships, and was part of the team that won Euro 2016, also reaching the semi-finals of Euro 2012.
-Pepe was man of the match in the Euro 2016 final.
+Internationally, Pepe opted to play for Portugal, representing the nation at four FIFA World Cups and five UEFA European Championships.
+He won the UEFA Euro 2016 title in France, being named player of the match in the final, and was named to the UEFA Euro Team of the Tournament in 2008, 2012 and 2016.
+He also won the inaugural UEFA Nations League in 2019.
+Between his debut in 2007 and 2024, Pepe earned 141 caps.

 Club career

 Marítimo

 Born in Maceió, Alagoas, Pepe was named Kepler Laveran by his father in honour to scientists Johannes Kepler and Charles Louis Alphonse Laveran.
 He started playing football with local Corinthians Alagoano.
 At age 18, alongside teammate Ezequias, he moved to Portugal to sign with Marítimo in Madeira, spending the vast majority of his first season with the B-team.

-After being promoted to the main squad for the 2002–03 season, under Russian manager Anatoliy Byshovets, Pepe rarely missed a match, playing in several positions including defensive midfielder.
+After being promoted to the main squad for the 2002–03 season, under Ukrainian manager Anatoliy Byshovets, Pepe rarely missed a match, playing in several positions including defensive midfielder.

 During the 2002–03 pre-season, Pepe was given permission to train with Sporting CP for two weeks, after which a deal could be negotiated for his transfer.
 However, neither club could agree on financial terms and the negotiations broke down, with the player returning and going on to help Marítimo finish sixth in the following campaign and qualify to the UEFA Cup, having contributed with 1 goal in 30 matches.

 Porto

-In May 2004, shortly before the club sealed a treble of the league, cup and UEFA Champions League, Pepe signed for Porto.
+In May 2004, shortly before the club sealed the league and UEFA Champions League, Pepe signed for Porto.

-In his first season, with Spanish coach Víctor Fernández at the helm, Pepe was mostly used as a backup, playing under veterans Pedro Emanuel, Jorge Costa and utility defender Ricardo Costa.
+In his first season, with Spanish coach Víctor Fernández at the helm, Pepe was mostly used as a backup player, playing under veterans Pedro Emanuel, Jorge Costa and utility defender Ricardo Costa.
 However, in the following year, under the guidance of Co Adriaanse, he had a breakthrough season, establishing himself as one of the best defenders in the domestic competition: the Dutchman often chose a 3–4–3 offensive system, with the player often pitched as the only natural stopper.
 Porto eventually won back-to-back leagues and the Taça de Portugal.